Forgot password

 • Platform: Nintendo Switch

-Finally, we have the final generation of Pokémon and its starters.
-Back when they were first revealed, most fans specifically fell for Sprigatito, the Grass-type cat Pokémon.
+Finally, we have the most recent generation of Pokémon Starters as we enter the Paldea region.
+When they were first revealed, most fans fell for Sprigatito, the Grass-type cat Pokémon, given its adorable design.

-However, the Fire-type Fuecoco and Water-type Quaxly certainly have their fans as well.
+However, the Fire-type Fuecoco and Water-type Quaxly also have their fans.
 Whichever one of the three you choose, you’ve got a great buddy to battle, travel, and eat sandwiches with while exploring the open world of the Paldea region.
+The final forms for these Pokémon are widely admired, especially Fuecoco’s Skeledirge, which sees the Fire-type starter as a creature on all four legs, and it’s a Fire and Ghost-type.

 Generation 10: ?